How do I clean my child’s car seat?

 Missing top tether snap keeper clips are cheap as chips to replace so give the manufacturer a call they will send one out to you normally FREE of charge 🙂

-Damage to the seat mechanics or working parts of the seat must be reported to the manufacturer immediately.
-Organise for the seat to be repaired, replaced or refunded, if still within warranty period.
+If you notice any damage to the seat mechanics or working parts of the seat report to the the manufacturer immediately, who will then organise for the seat to be repaired, replaced or refunded, if still within warranty period.
 Remember a damaged seat is a danger to the child.
 A damaged car seat should NEVER be used and should be replaced immediately.

 The number 1 rule when cleaning & washing your child’s seat, harness & covers is to NEVER EVER use harsh chemicals on the child’s seat, this includes using bleach, cleaning products or harsh abrasives.